img;

 Use Liquidation Bankruptcy to Your Advantage

-Our bankruptcy attorneys support clients and businesses in Fort Lauderdale and Miami who need a powerful solution to their crushing debt.
+Our bankruptcy attorneys support individuals in Fort Lauderdale and Miami who need a powerful solution to their crushing debt.
 If you have very few assets and an income that is too low to keep up with payments, Chapter 7 may be the right path for you.

 Benefits of Filing Chapter 7 Bankruptcy in Florida

-• Filing will lead you to a “fresh start” — (certain debts may be eliminated completely).
+• Filing can lead you to a fresh start—certain debts may be eliminated completely.

-• Ability to keep future income or property after filing for Chapter 7.
-Not all income or property is protected — speak with a bankruptcy attorney for more information.
+• The potential to keep future income or property after filing for Chapter 7.

 • No limit to the amount of debt you have.

 • Involves no repayment plan.
-After the debt is discharged, you no longer have responsibility of it.
+After the debt is discharged, you no longer have responsibility for it.

 • Debt may be discharged in as little as 3 months.